- Published on

 Angular 1.5 lifecycle hooks

-In angular 1.5 the components have a well-defined lifecycle and by means of cycle hooks they allow us to hook functions that help to modify their behavior, we are going to see the roles that each of these hooks have and why you should use them, it is very important to understand them since we are thinking of a component-based application.
-The examples are going to be written in ES6, so if you still have not started using Angularjs with ES6 I recommend a good repo that could serve as a boilerplate https://github.com/angularclass/NG6-starter
+In Angular 1.5, components have a well-defined lifecycle.
+Lifecycle hooks let us attach functions that modify component behavior.
+We are going to look at the role of each hook and why you should use them.
+It is important to understand them when thinking about component-based applications.
+The examples are written in ES6, so if you have not started using AngularJS with ES6 yet, I recommend this repo as a boilerplate: https://github.com/angularclass/NG6-starter

 $onInit

-It is a property predefined by angular that is exposed in the controller of the component to which we can assign a function
+It is a predefined property in Angular that is exposed in the component controller, and we can assign a function to it.

 class ComponentController {